Johnnytoobadman/Mecha_Car_Statistical_Analysis/README_MechaCar_Challenge.md

 ### b) Is the slope of the linear model considered to be zero?
 Why or why not?

-The slope of the linear model is not zero as there is a significant correlation between length, ground clearaance and MPG.
+The slope of the linear model is not zero as there is a significant correlation between length, ground clearance and MPG.

 ### c) Does this linear model predict MPG of MechaCar prototypes effectively?
 Why or why not?